tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/search-service-api-versions.md

 + SearchIndexerDataIdentity property that specifies a system or user-managed identity.
 This property is added to encryption key for indexer data sources, and also as an indexer data source top-level property.

 + More languages for the Text Translation cognitive skill.

++ More queryLanguages for semantic search and speller.

 <a name="2020-06-30"></a>